Happiest Together: The Ten Best LGBTQ Films

 Parting Glances offers a glimpse into a gay community just beginning to deal with its decimation by AIDS, as well as a strong performance by a very young Steve Buscemi.
 Sadly, Sherwood’s promising career would be cut short itself by the disease.

 5. Desert Hearts (dir.
 Donna Deitch)

-Deitch did something very radical with DESERT HEARTS.
-Behaving as though Hollywood melodramas about lesbians existed in the ‘50s and ‘60s, she went ahead and made one in the style of this apocryphal genre.
+Deitch did something very radical with Desert Hearts.
+Behaving as though Hollywood melodramas about lesbians existed in the fifties and sixties, she went ahead and made one in the style of this apocryphal genre.

 4. Caravaggio (dir.
 Derek Jarman)

 No Masterpiece Theatre period piece, Caravaggio shows off its director’s radical politics and knowledge of art history equally well.
 His sensibility, a literate queer punk revision of Ken Russell’s more outré moments, died with him, and the cinema is lesser for it.

 3. In a Year with 13 Moons (dir.
 Rainer Werner Fassbinder)

 Fassbinder gives full voice to his depressive tendencies, inspired by the suicide of a lover, in this depiction of a transgender woman’s death spiral.
 It’s one of his most powerful films and the most satisfying of the handful of films the prolific bisexual director made about LGBT characters.